-The number of active and DROP members was 5,282 as of July 1, 2019, up from 5,226 as of July 1, 2018.
+The number of active and DROP members was 5,238 as of July 1, 2021, down from 5,319 as of July 1, 2020.

-The total payroll shown on the statistical tables is the amount that was supplied by HPOPS, annualized, if necessary.
-For the cost calculations, the pay amounts were adjusted in accordance with the actuarial assumptions to reflect one year's salary increase.
+The total payroll shown on the statistical tables is the amount that was supplied by HPOPS, annualized, if necessary and rolled forward to the current plan year with one year of payroll growth.
+For the cost calculations, the pay amounts were adjusted in accordance with the actuarial assumptions to reflect one year's payroll growth.

-Total projected active member payroll increased 3.72% last year, compared with a 0.50% increase the prior year.
+Total projected active member payroll increased 1.40% last year, compared with a 3.78% increase the prior year.